DanielFGray/reactblog/content/posts/my-ssg.md

 date: 2017/06/18
 ---

-I had a fun time making my own static-site generator for this blog, and I thought this could serve as a practical introduction to Functional Reactive Programming (FRP).
+I had a fun time making my own static-site generator for a blog, and I thought this could serve as a practical introduction to Functional Reactive Programming (FRP).

 # Getting started